 - If the results are not sent to that destination, the program will not be able to match the personnel security screening request with the criminal record check results

-For both request methods, the DCN is required as proof that electronic fingerprints were taken and to allow the program to match the RCMP criminal record check results to the applicant's request.
+The DCN is required as proof that electronic fingerprints were taken and to allow the program to match the RCMP criminal record check results to the applicant's request.

 The program reviews the personnel security screening request, proceeds with the remaining checks and verifications and determines if the request can be granted.
 If the request is granted, the CSO/ACSO is notified and asks the employee (applicant) to read and sign the briefing certificate.